BRCDcomm/BVC/about.md

 ---

-  Tutorials and ideas for application developers, network admins and devops to write applications for the Brocade Vyatta Controller (BVC).
+  Tutorials and ideas for application developers, network admins and devops to write applications for the Brocade SDN Controller.
   Software-defined networking (SDN), programmable networks, network function virtualization (NFV); no matter what it is called you will actually be doing it quicker using what you find here.